Profile

 Pasta with Fresh Broad Beans and Butternut Squash: A Simple, Delicious First Course

-Discover this lovely pasta recipe featuring fresh broad beans and sweet butternut squash – a straightforward yet flavoursome dish perfect for any occasion.
+Discover this lovely pasta dish combining fresh broad beans and sweet butternut squash – a straightforward, flavoursome recipe perfect for any occasion!

 ⏱️